Ultimate San Sebastian Solo Travel Guide (2023)

 Nestled between the water and rich landscape, San Sebastian has an abundance of fresh food to try at Mercado de la Brexta (Brexta Market).
 Shop with the locals and do a grab and go while you wander Old Town or the waterfront.

-Wander La calle 31 de agosto to sample the many pintxos bars and dine on your favorite seafood or veggie bites and a glass of Txakoli, the crispy, local Basque white wine.
+Zig zag from Calle Fermin Calbeton Kalea to La Calle 31 de Agosto to hit the multitude of pintxos bars and dine on your favorite seafood or veggie bites and a glass of Txakoli, the crispy, local Basque white wine.
 It’s all truly yummy.

 Take the opportunity to visit the San Sebastian restaurants in Old Town, or take a San Sebastian food tour.